| +Home | Museum | Wanted | Specs | Previous | Next |

 first all-transistor microcoded electronic calculator.
 A microcoded

-If the microinstruction set and its execution engine are properly designed,
+If the basic set of micro instructions and its execution engine are

-it becomes a fairly simple matter to make modifications to the behavior
+properly designed, it becomes a relatively simple matter to make modifications

-or functions of the machine without having the re-design the whole thing.
+to the behavior or functions of the machine without having the re-design

-It is an educated guess that the flexibility of this design
+the whole thing.
+The flexibility of this design

 is what made it a relatively simple operation to modify the Compet 20